frgul006/lgcab-angular-universal/README.md

 **`npm run build:prerender && npm run serve:prerender`** - Compiles your application and prerenders your applications files, spinning up a demo http-server so you can view it on `http://localhost:8080`
 **Note**: To deploy your static site to a static hosting platform you will have to deploy the `dist/browser` folder, rather than the usual `dist`

+## Maintenance

+- Unused code check: `yarn check:unused` (knip).
+This is intended for Node 18 and may report unresolved SSR build outputs like `./server/main` when the server bundle is not built.
+- Upgrade plan: see `UPGRADE_PLAN.md` for the Angular 17 SSR/SSG migration steps.

+## Netlify Checks

+Netlify deploy previews run for PRs.
+Use `gh pr checks <pr-number>` to see status; if it returns nothing, Netlify has not started the checks yet.

 ## Universal "Gotchas"